dlstreamer/pipeline-server/docs/build_script_reference.md

 usage: build.sh
   [--base base image]
   [--framework ffmpeg || gstreamer]
-  [--models path to models directory or path to model list file relative to /path/to/video-analytics-serving or NONE] [--pipelines path to pipelines directory relative to /path/to/Projects/video-analytics-serving or NONE] [--base-build-context docker context for building base image] [--base-build-dockerfile docker file used to build base image]
+  [--models path to models directory or model list file or NONE] [--pipelines path to pipelines directory relative to /path/to/Projects/video-analytics-serving or NONE] [--base-build-context docker context for building base image] [--base-build-dockerfile docker file used to build base image]